An Action Plan to increase the safety and security of advanced AI

 We've received your request and will get back to you as soon as we can.

 There was an error submitting the form.
-Please try again, or contact us directly at [email protected].
+Please try again, or contact us directly at hello@gladstone.ai.
 Thanks!

 DISCLAIMER: All written publications available for download on this page were produced for review by the United States Department of State.
 They were prepared by Gladstone AI and the contents are the responsibility of the authors.
 The authors’ views expressed in these publications do not reflect the views of the United States Department of State or the United States Government.